 Please take care of your digestion!
 What would a worm be without its digestion?
 We and the worms are related, though it’s easier to see this in some people than in others.

 This covers not just the quality of food from a Western medical point of view but, from the Chinese perspective, Nutrition, and also how you prepare and eat food:

-- how much you eat (not too much, but enough)
+how much you eat (should be not too much, but enough)